This collection was curated by an ASCCC OERI discipline lead.

 Very few resources are licensed for open educational use.
 Most resources listed here are available through free access by organization or persons making their materials accessible online.

-There is a project, funded by a ZTC Pathways Acceleration Grant from the Chancellor’s Office of California Community Colleges, currently underway with the aim of developing video-centric e-textbooks for those courses: ASL 1, ASL 2, ASL 3, ASL 4, Fingerspelling and Numbers, and Deaf Culture.
+As of December 2024, a pilot version of ASL 1 curricula has been shared for open educational use via Canvas Commons along with exercises in ADAPT using H5P, while other resources are currently under development, funded by a ZTC Pathways Acceleration Grant from the Chancellor’s Office of California Community Colleges, currently underway with the aim of developing video-centric e-textbooks for those courses: ASL 1, ASL 2, ASL 3, ASL 4, Fingerspelling and Numbers, and Deaf Culture.
 View the June 5, 2024 project update.
+There are other ZTC Pathways Acceleration Grants also focusing on ASL and/or Deaf Culture; please check back here for updates each semester.

 American Sign Language 1